Congruence Property In Conformal Field Theory

 We will prove in Proposition \ref{p:anomaly1} that the anomaly of any \emph{integral} modular category is always a fourth root of unity.
 Therefore, the $T$-matrix of any integral modular category enjoys the Galois symmetry.
-For a \emph{quasi-integral} modular category, such as the Ising model, the anomaly is always an eighth root of unity (Theorem \ref{t:quasi-integral}).
+For a \emph{weakly integral} modular category, such as the Ising model, the anomaly is always an eighth root of unity (Theorem \ref{t:weakly integral}).

 Using Theorem II, we uncover some relations among the global dimension $\dim \A$, the Frobenius-Schur exponent $N$ and the order of the anomaly $\a$ of a modular category $\A$.
 We define $J_\A = (-1)^{1+\ord \a}$ to record the parity of the order of the anomaly.
 If $N$ is not a multiple of $4$, then $J_\A \dim \A$ has a square root in $\BQ_N$.
-In addition, if $\dim \A$ is an odd integer, then $J_\A$ coincides with the Jacobi symbol $\Jac{-1}{\dim \A}$.
-The consequence of this observation is a result closely related to the \emph{quantum} Cauchy theorem of integral fusion category.
+If, in addition, $\dim \A$ is an odd integer, then $J_\A$ coincides with the Jacobi symbol $\Jac{-1}{\dim \A}$.
+The consequence of this observation is a result closely related to the Cauchy theorem of integral fusion category.